samfader/pre_import_check/README.md

 ##IV.
 About Pre_Check.rb##
 ###Why was it made?###
+This is an unoffical Haiku Learning program to check imports according to Haiku Learning's specifications.
 The import issues I see are too common to be looking for a needle in a small haystack.
 I would rather just have a program do all the work.
 ###What does it do?###
 *	displays contents of folder, so it is easy to see if file names were not spelled correctly